leske42/Foundations/UB/README.md

 This image is taken from this very cool [guide](https://pvs-studio.com/en/blog/posts/cpp/1215/) to Undefined Behavior by Dmitry Sviridkin and Andrey Karpov
 </div>

+### So: can architecture *define* the undefined?

+It seems like we can finally go back to the question about Segmentation Fault: *is it* okay to rely on UB just because your architecture seems to guarantee a certain behavior?

+The main issue, as you have seen it, is that the *intended behavior* of your code **might not survive the translation process** and might not reach your architecture.

+Sometimes I can hear people argue in a way: *as long as I don't have optimizations enabled, I can count on UB translated in a specific way*.
+However, I really disagree with this way of thinking for multiple reasons.

+First of all, you can not count on people only ever compiling your code with `O0` (if the terms like `O3` or `O0` sound alien to you, [here](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) you can read more about these options).
+But what bothers me even more, and what people like to overlook, is that *being able to choose* the level of optimization (even the fact that these levels exist) is a compiler feature, not a language feature.
+Common compilers happen to delegate the choice if optimization happens or not to you as the end user, but the Standard doesn't mandate them.
+If you don't play by the rules, there is simply nothing guaranteeing that what *you* want will happen.

+If you tried it in practice, and *did* get the behavior you want - good for you.
+The tradeoff is that your code just became *very unportable*.

+If you want recreatable results with UB in your code, you will have to document details like the compiler you used, including name, version and all options (like optimization level), or the architecture you compiled for.
+Even like that, the behavior of your executable will only remain consistent as long as you don't change your code.
+Sometimes the tiniest changes could break things in completely unexpected ways.

+So, yes, it’s possible, but it’s not practical, and it’s definitely not the point of UB.

 ## Part III.
 Why does UB exist?

 It is perfectly reasonable to ask why C has this built-in pitfall that obviously makes it very dangerous to use.
 The Standard is written by humans, after all.
 Since we have an exact list of what counts as undefined - could we not just go through that list and *define everything?*